thiagolcks/generator-wp-plugin-boilerplate/README.md

 $ npm install -g yo
 ```

-### Yeoman Generators

-Yeoman travels light.
-He didn't pack any generators when he moved in.
-You can think of a generator like a plug-in.
-You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

-To install generator-wpplugin from npm, run:
+### Install the generator

 ```
-$ npm install -g generator-wpplugin
+$ npm install -g generator-wp-plugin-boilerplate
 ```

-Finally, initiate the generator:
+### How to use it

 ```
+# Go to the plugin directory of your WP
+cd wp-content/plugins
+# Run the generator
-$ yo wpplugin
+$ yo wp-plugin-boilerplate
 ```

 ### Getting To Know Yeoman